 - A second step, where you receive a confirmation code or link

-To set up 2FA, you first need an authenticator app on your phone.
-Common ones you can use are:
+To set up 2FA on your website, you can use

 - Google Authenticator